andrefmmartins/andrefmmartins/README.md

-# 👋 Hi, pals!
-I'm André and I'm a Tech Talent Sourcer!
+# 👋 Hello!
+I'm André, and I'm a Tech Talent Sourcer!
 - Currently working for the largest eCommerce platform in Africa!
 - Mostly looking for talent for _Software Engineering, Data, Cloud & Security_
 - XP in topics around tech hiring, campus management strategy (internships in tech) and HR analytics